luizbgomide/sovereign/rules.md

 ### Mortal Injury and Stabalization

-When a PC is reduced to zero hit points by a lethal attack, they are Mortally Injured.
+When a Delver is reduced to zero hit points by a lethal attack, they are Mortally Injured.
 They will die at the end of the sixth round after their incapacitation unless stabilized by an ally or some special ability.
-A Mortally Wounded character is helpless, and can take no actions and do nothing useful.
+A Mortally Injured character is helpless, and can take no actions and do nothing useful.

 Stabilizing an ally is a Main Action that requires a Dex/ Heal or Int/Heal skill check with a DC of 8 plus the number of full rounds since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit) or other tools, this difficulty is increased by 2.
 Only one ally can try to stabilize a victim per round, though others can attempt to aid their check, but attempts may be retried each round for as long as hope lasts.